mamazu/documentation-parser/README.md

 `vendor/bin/doc-parser <files to check>`

 ## How to configure it
 Configuration of the software is done in code.
 There is an extension point in the binary which can be used to inject any piece of code.
-You can run the application with the `-i` option and provide **one** filename and this file will be run before the validation is executed.
+You can run the application with the `-i` option and provide **one** path which will be run before the validation is executed.
 >Example: `bin/doc-parser -i my_extension_script.php docs` (order of arguments does not matter.)

-An example for adding more validators is given in the `tests/add_phpstan.php` file which also adds the validation rules of phpstan.
+An example for adding more validators is given in the `tests/extensions/add_phpstan.php` file which also adds the validation rules of [PHPstan](https://github.com/phpstan/phpstan).

+You can also configure it to use a directory: `bin/doc-parser -i <extension-dir> docs` and all php files in this directory will be included and executed.

 ### Parsers
 * Markdown parser: Parses markdown and **only** extracts the block comments like this: